Esturban/resu-mate/README.md

-# Cloud Landing Page
+# Resu-mate

-A landing page template built with Typescript, React, and Tailwind CSS.
+A landing page for Resumate, a services landing page built with Typescript, React, and Tailwind CSS.

 ## Table of Contents